- Demand Planning

 Seasonal inventory metrics are more challenging to pinpoint, and they can wreak havoc on inventory averages.
 For most ecommerce brands, forecasting seasonal demand can feel a bit like throwing darts in the dark, hoping they land somewhere within the vicinity of the board.

-With the proper methods and tools in place, ecommerce businesses can say goodbye to the guessing games surrounding forecasting seasonal demand.
+With the proper forecasting techniques, methods, and tools in place, ecommerce businesses can say goodbye to the guessing games surrounding forecasting seasonal demand.
 Learn how you can take back control over seasonal demand, optimize your ecommerce business, and boost growth.

 What is seasonal demand forecasting?